rehierl/node-tree-outliner/algorithm-about.md

 A section is considered open, if it is still allowed to associate entities (nodes, a heading and subsections) with it.
-A section is closed (has ended), if that is no longer possible.
+A section is closed (has ended), if that is no longer allowed.

 Similar to binary streams, certain resources (e.g. memory) will be associated with a section.
 These must be allocated (locked) when a section is opened and